projectNe10/Ne10/doc/building.md

 You can also generate a dynamic, shared library file by passing CMake the `-DNE10_BUILD_SHARED=ON` option.
 This generates a handful of `*.so` files in the same directory as the static library file, in addition to the dynamically linked `NE10_test_dynamic` sample program.

 By default, the release version of the library is built.
-The debug version can instead be produced by passing the `-DDEBUG=ON` option to CMake.
+The debug version can instead be produced by passing the `-DBUILD_DEBUG=ON` option to CMake.
 Note also that the target architecture can be varied by modifying the `NE10_LINUX_TARGET_ARCH` environment variable (or, overriding this, the `-DNE10_LINUX_TARGET_ARCH=$ARCH` CMake option).

 ## Cross compilation on \*nix platforms...